 - I will always remember the relief when we finally heard from him at 2 PM that day.

 - I will always remember receiving a call that night from my coaching clients at Reuters, asking for my advice.

 - I will always remember driving across the country and arriving in New York City on a Sunday.

 - I will always remember my first sight of the city: Matthew Broderick and Nathan Lane, giving a free performance of their play, “The Producers” in the middle of the 44th St.

 - I will always remember hugging Adam.

-- I will never forget the posters which lined the windows and street poles, filled with photos of people searching for their loved ones, who they thought were missing in hospitals, but in fact had perished in the collapse of the towers.
+- I will never forget the posters which lined the windows and street poles, filled with photos of people searching for their loved ones, who they thought were missing in hospitals, but, in fact, some had perished in the collapse of the towers.

-- I will never forget talking to the families who had lost their sons in the towers.
+- I will never forget talking to the families who had lost children in the towers.

 - I will always remember the CEO of Reuters of America, Phil Lynch, showing this photo, of Father Mychal Judge, the Franciscan Friar and Chaplin to the New York City Fire Department.
 I will never forget Phil Lynch explaining that this photo had been taken by Shannon Stapleton, a brave Reuters photographer who snapped it only minutes after the plane had struck the first World Trade Center.

 - I will always remember the hundreds of firefighters and policemen who perished, trying to save the lives of others.